nfdi4plants/ARC-specification/ISA-XLSX.md

 | Term Source Version     | String                    | The version number of the Term Source to support terms tracking.                                                                                                                |
 | Term Source Description | String                    | Use for disambiguating resources when homologous prefixes have been used.                                                                                                       |

-For example, the `ONTOLOGY SOURCE REFERENCE` section of an ISA-Tab `i_*.txt` file may look as follows:
+For example, the `ONTOLOGY SOURCE REFERENCE` section of an ISA-XLSX `isa.investigation.xlsx` file may look as follows:

 ```default
 ONTOLOGY SOURCE REFERENCE